Skip to Content

 Protect Raised Beds in Winter – Planting Cover Crop

 No, the cover crop does not mean covering the crop.
-Many plants are named “cover crops” in the fall and winter seasons.
+Many plants are named “cover crops” in the fall and winter.

 What are cover crops?

 Cover crops are important plants that you plan to cover the earth.
-They are planted to better the soil quality and are often added in as a natural way to control pests and enhance mycorrhizal fungi in the soil.
+They are planted to improve soil quality and are often added in as a natural way to control pests and enhance mycorrhizal fungi.

 To aid you with understanding the importance of them, I have written an article on the ultimate guide to cover crops.
 They cover lists of cover crops you can look into and a video of using them as green manure all around the garden.